darmau/shinano-remix/app/content/legal/en.md

    - The Site may send a notification email to their provided address when their comment receives a reply.
    - The Site may temporarily store the necessary email data for this purpose.

-4. Users must comply with applicable laws and public ethics when posting comments.
+4. Users must comply with community standards when posting comments.
 The following content is prohibited:
+   - Incitement to violence, hate speech, or discrimination against specific groups
-   - Anything violating laws or regulations
+   - Insults, defamation, harassment, or privacy violations
-   - Insults, defamation, discrimination, privacy violations, or intellectual property infringement
+   - Intellectual property infringement
    - Advertising, spam, or irrelevant content

    Violating comments may be deleted, and offending accounts may be permanently banned.